oli2812/CppRacer/README.md

 3. Run it: `./CppRacer`.

 ## Level input file
-Own level input files can be created as a simple csv file
+Own level input files can be created as a simple csv file.
+Each line in this file represents one column of walls on the racetrack.
 Syntax:
 distance // type // option1 // option2 // [1..n] (start // height)